zhan2586/Software-3D-Rendering-Engine/README.md

 # Software 3D Rendering Engine

 This project is to demonstrate rasteraization 3D rendering pipeline in software.
-Every rendering stage of the project was implemented from scratch using conventional algorithms, for example, camera projection, texture lookup, framebuffer, lighting, shadow, 3D mathematics, .etc.
-Moreover, this project also has functions to put the software rendering pipeline to GPU using CG shader.
+Every rendering stage of the project was implemented from scratch using conventional algorithms with pure C++ code, for example, camera projection, texture lookup, framebuffer, lighting, shadow, 3D mathematics, .etc.
+Moreover, this project also provides functions to extend the software rendering pipeline to GPU using CG shader.

 ## Environment
 * Windows 10 x64